 Last-minute holiday gift idea 3: Printable gifts

-Printable Love Makes a Family Artwork and lots more instant download options from ArtCoStore on Etsy
+Printable Love Makes a Family Artwork (item no longer available) and lots more instant download options from ArtCoStore on Etsy

 Last-minute holiday gift idea 4: Food.
 It’s always a good idea.

 Make your own gourmet food gifts like you’d find in a store Nothing says “happy holidays” like something straight from your own kitchen.
 Finding the time to make your own magical treats for last-minute gifts can be tricky, but we have you covered with some easy recipes — and even tips for packing them.
 First, check our giant list of more than 200+ homemade holiday gift ideas which includes lots of links to our favorite food gift ideas.
 A few worth calling out: A great list of easy yet fabulous homemade food gifts for the holidays.
 Christmas bark is always a favorite, and it’s easy too.
 Then we’ve got 9 more easy, homemade food gift ideas from sweet to savory.
 Easy food crafts for kids that are fun to do, and make awesome presents too.
 Homemade liquor gifts?
 Very popular this year!
 LOVE these giftable pop culture gingerbread recipes from unicorns to Star Wars to Doctor Who.
 They’re so Instagrammable.
 And you can try one of our 10 festive ways to package your homemade holiday cookies to make them extra-gifty!
 A DIY gourmet gift basket Or try making your own DIY food gift basket around a theme, like this Christmas morning coffee gift basket idea at TomKat Studio blog.
 Other themes: Chocolate, everything pink, gummy gross-outs, self-care and tea, movie night treats, a hot sauce sampler…you name it.
 Holiday Cookies!